GatorStart and E-Verify

 Electronic Version Submission

-To initiate the E-verify process electronically, use GatorStart for U.S. citizens and permanent residents.
+To initiate the E-verify process electronically, use GatorStart for all UF employees.

-- The new hire information must be entered into ePAF so the onboarding packet, GatorStart, can be initiated for U.S. citizens and permanent residents.
+- The new hire information must be entered into ePAF so the onboarding packet, GatorStart, can be initiated.

 - Once GatorStart has been completed, the department will complete the Form I-9 Section 2 in I9 Management and submit the case to E-Verify within three days of the employee’s start date.